 Per PC 647j3, a prosecutor must prove the following for an invasion of privacy conviction:

-- the defendant used a video recording device in a private room,
+- you used a video recording device in a private room,

-- he did so to photograph or record the body of, or the undergarments worn by, another person,
+- you did so to photograph or record the body of, or the undergarments worn by, another person,

-- he did so without the other person’s consent,
+- you did so without the other person’s consent,

-- the person was in a room where she had a reasonable expectation of privacy, and
+- the person was in a room where they had a reasonable expectation of privacy, and

-- the defendant acted with the intent to invade that person’s privacy.4
+- you acted with the intent to invade that person’s privacy.4

 2. Are there legal defenses?

 2.1.
-No intent to invade a person’s privacy
+You had no intent to invade a person’s privacy

-All crimes under this statute require that the defendant act with an intent to invade a person’s privacy.
-This means it is always a defense for an accused to show that he did not have this requisite intent.
-Perhaps, for example, a defendant was observing a girl in a dressing room to see if she was going to steal something.
+All crimes under this statute require that you act with an intent to invade a person’s privacy.
+This means it is always a defense to show that you did not have this requisite intent.
+Perhaps, for example, you were observing a girl in a dressing room to see if she was going to steal something.

-Invasion of privacy laws state that an accused is only guilty if “a victim” was in a place with a reasonable expectation of privacy.
-Therefore, a defendant can try to beat a charge by showing that there was not a reasonable expectation of privacy in a room/place.
+Invasion of privacy laws state that you are only guilty if “a victim” was in a place with a reasonable expectation of privacy.
+Therefore, you can try to beat a charge by showing that there was not a reasonable expectation of privacy in a room/place.
 Perhaps, for example, a person was wearing revealing clothes in a crowded public location.

-It is always a defense for an accused to show that the alleged “victim” consented to his:
+It is always a defense to show that the alleged “victim” consented to your:

 - observations,